2010 British Grand Prix: Qualifying

 The final session was dominated by Red Bull, with Vettel and Webber going blow-for-blow.
 The German prevailed by a tenth of a second, prompting Webber's outburst, with the Australian expressing extreme dissatisfaction with lining up on the dirty side of the grid, which had traditionally been a bad starting place at Silverstone.
 Fernando Alonso out-qualified Lewis Hamilton after the Briton somehow managed to overcome the troubles experienced by teammate Button, with Nico Rosberg fifth.
 Despite earlier problems – suspected of being related to the car being caught in a crosswind – Robert Kubica managed sixth ahead of Felipe Massa, Rubens Barrichello and Pedro de la Rosa, the Spaniard's first time in Q3 all season.
 Michael Schumacher had to settle for the tenth and final place on the grid after only doing one lap as he had only had one set of tyres left over.

 In addition to Liuzzi's penalty, Jaime Alguersuari was fined five thousand dollars for an unsafe pit release, and Sakon Yamamoto was warned for slowing other drivers.

 Race

-The race began with Sebastian Vettel attempting to force teammate Webber into yielding on the approach to Copse corner, but the Australian prevailed and Vettel ran wide as he made contact with Lewis Hamilton in third.
-As the field passed through the Maggotts-Becketts corner, Vettel was seen to run wide, having picked up a puncture from the contact with Hamilton as Webber and the Briton escaped the rest of the field.
-Other first-lap incidents saw Felipe Massa earn a puncture after contact in the new section, and the two drivers were forced to pit, shunting them to the back end of the field.
+The race began with pole-sitter Sebastian Vettel pressuring teammate Mark Webber on the approach to Copse, but the Australian had made the better start and managed to claim the lead into the first corner.
+Vettel ran wide after contact with third-placed driver Lewis Hamilton, whose front wing clipped Vettel's right-rear tyre.
+As the field passed through the Maggotts-Becketts section, Vettel struggled for control and ran off track, having picked up a puncture seemingly caused by the contact with Hamilton.
+Another first-lap incident saw Felipe Massa also suffer a puncture after making contact with teammate Fernando Alonso.
+Both Massa and Vettel were forced to pit, dropping them to the back of the field.